 The task in this part will be longer and more open-ended (about 400 words).
-Candidates can choose one out of eight questions, each based on one of the eight modules in the Elective Part of the curriculum.
+Candidates can choose one out of four questions.

 Paper 3 Listening and Integrated Skills (about 2 hours)

 There are two parts in this paper, each worth 15% of the subject mark.
 All candidates must do Part A and then choose either Part B1, the easier section, or Part B2, the more difficult section.
 Candidates attempting Parts A and B2 will be able to attain the full range of possible levels, while Level 4 will be the highest level attainable by candidates attempting Parts A and B1.